Student Jobs

 - Create a slideshow or PowerPoint depicting each nation represented at JUNA; Each slide of nation need to include nation’s location on map; 2-3 important facts about nation OR resolution topic

-- Create other slides indicating voting times, lunch times, etc, according to schedule
+- Create other slides indicating voting times, lunch times, etc, according to schedule; edit videos

 - Work with officers and committee chairs